wal06seismo/walidbenmansour/pdf/project4.md

 Ben Mansour, W, England, R W, Fishwick, S, Moorkamp, M (2018).
 Crustal properties of the northern Scandinavian mountains and Fennoscandian shield from analysis of teleseismic receiver functions.
 Geophysical Journal International 214 (1), 386-401.

+Ben Mansour W (2017).
+Crustal properties in the transition from orogenic to cratonics area from seismological analysis: example of the Baltic shield and the Scandinavian mountains.
+PhD thesis-University of Leicester.

 England, R W, Ebbing Jorg, Ben Mansour, W (2016).
 SCANLIPS3D-SCANdinavian LIthosphere P and S wave experiment 3D.
-NERC-Geophysical Equiment Facility-Loan 959
+NERC-Geophysical Equiment Facility Report-Loan 959

 ---